-Your browser is hogging resources and slows everything down?
-Find out here how to make Edge save power, battery time, CPU cycles and memory permanently with memory saver and efficiency mode.
+Your browser tabs are eating CPU cycles for breakfast and drain your battery like there’s no tomorrow (or afternoon)?
+Find out here how to make Edge save power, battery time, CPU cycles and memory ⤓ permanently with energy saver and sleeping tabs.

 First, Downside-Up Fakes